PhD Global Health

 Please note that we are currently not accepting any unsolicited PhD applications to the International Doctorate in Global Health Programme.
 Any upcoming opportunities to register for the PhD will be advertised here and on CGH social media pages.

-Stage 1: To be considered for a position on the course, candidates must submit ALL of the following documents to Dr. Frédérique Vallières via email (email@example.com) at least 3 months before September or March registration.
+Stage 1: To be considered for a position on the course, candidates must submit ALL of the following documents to Dr Frédérique Vallières via email (firstname.lastname@example.org) at least 3 months before September 1st or March 1st registration deadlines:.

 - Cover letter